SpendNode Rating for RedotPay

 Rewards and Cashback

-RedotPay offers zero cashback, zero staking rewards, and zero loyalty programs.
+The RedotPay cards earn no cashback or staking rewards on their own; cashback is available only through the paid RedotPay Pro membership.
 This is by design.
 The product is a pure spending utility optimized for volume and global reach, not for rewards optimization.
 Every dollar spent costs 1-2.2% in fees with no returns to offset.

 How Spending Works